pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

             self.tricks.append(trick)

-We can construct an application object and call its methods.
+We can construct an application object, and call its methods.

 .. code-block:: python